dchudz/dchudz.github.io/_posts/2018-02-17-first-parent.md

 layout: post
 category: posts
 draft: false
-title: Git First-Parent: Have your messy history and eat it too
+title: Git First-Parent-- Have your messy history and eat it too
 ---

 ## Intro